spf13/cobra/site/content/completions/fish.md

-## Generating Fish Completions For Your cobra.Command
+## Generating Fish Completions For Your kcli.Command

 Please refer to [Shell Completions](_index.md) for details.